hashicorp/vault/ui/docs/forms.md

 ### Step 3 - Create your form component

-Each form will still need its own component, with a backing class to define the save and cancel functionality, and track errors and validations.
-However, the Form component makes much of the form boilerplate.
+Each form will still need its own component, with a backing class to define the save and cancel functionality.
+However, the EasyForm component makes much of the form boilerplate.

 Create your form component `ember g component -gc user-form` and fill in with the following to create a bare minimum form.
 This component assumes we're passing the ember-data model created above as `@model`.